 Fortunately, I think we’ve found the answer to the question “Where’s fun and easy to visit in a weekend?”.
 It’s Dublin: a compact city packed full of culture, good craic and glorious architecture that’s also less than an hours flight from London.
 There’s a plethora of airlines flying daily to the Irish capital from airports large and small across the UK and Europe – and you’re right in the thick of things as soon as you arrive.
 With no long transfers or complicated transport networks to negotiate you can crack straight on with the job of enjoying yourself.

 We headed across the Irish Sea for a long weekend at the end of February and surprised ourselves with how much fun (and good food) you can squeeze into three days.
-So, jump on board as I show you how to spend 48 hours on the Emerald Isle.
+So, jump on board with my city guide as I show you how to spend 48 hours on the Emerald Isle – where to go, what to do and what to eat in Dublin.

-Day one: Barbecues, Temple Bar and the river Liffey
+Day 1: Barbecues, Temple Bar and the river Liffey

 We spent our first day getting to know central Dublin, and the banks of the river Liffey.